cognica-io/cognica-examples/README.md

-# Cognica Examples
+# Aeca Examples
 [English | [Korean](README.ko.md)]

-Cognica Examples deals with examples of how to input and search data using Cognica.
+Aeca Examples deals with examples of how to input and search data using Aeca.

 ## Example List